• Home

 The SME sector is recognized as a pivotal element in diversifying the Saudi economy beyond its traditional reliance on oil, fostering innovation, job creation, and sustainable growth across various industries.

-stated Abdulrahman bin Mohammed bin Mansour, the acting CEO of the SME Bank.
-Diverse initiatives have been launched to further stimulate their growth,
+Saudi leaders are aware of the critical role played by SMEs, which constitute 99% of the kingdom’s businesses, stated Abdulrahman bin Mohammed bin Mansour, the acting CEO of the SME Bank.
+Diverse initiatives have been launched to further stimulate their growth, he added.

 To strengthen this sector, the SME Bank, under the National Development Fund, was established by the Saudi Cabinet in February 2021 and commenced operations the following year.
 The financial institution aims to enhance the SME sector as a cornerstone of economic development in the kingdom and as a catalyst for achieving the goals laid out in Vision 2030.